Financial Aid - Travel Awards

 The Global Health Initiative offers travel scholarships for HCOM and HSP students through its Student Travel Awards Program.
-Applications for Winter/Spring 2014-15 programs and independent rotations are due on October 1, 2014 and for Summer/Fall 2015 Programs and rotations on February 1, 2015.
+Applications for Winter/Spring 2014-15 programs and independent rotations are due on October 1, 2014 (this includes the Dr. Ryan's Costa Rica Global Public Health Program,).
+Travel award applications for the Tim Ryan's London Global Public Health Spring Break Program are due December 1, 2014.
+Applications for Summer/Fall 2015 Programs and rotations on February 1, 2015.

 Eligible programs include Global Public Health in Costa Rica (winter break),Global Public Health in London (spring break), Botswana-Healthcare, Botswana-Rehabilitation Services, Canada - Environmental Health & Sustainability, Ecuador- Community & Public Health, Ecuador - TDI Research, Ecuador - Primary Care Clinical Elective, Ecuador - OMM Elective, London - Comparative Health Systems, and South Africa - Child Life (summer).
 HCOM and HSP students participating in independent international rotations or opportunities are also eligible.

 The award process is competitive.
 Essay details are included on the application form.
 Essays not following the word limit or content guidelines will not be considered.
 Essays must include appropriate citation of any external resources used.
 Essays are evaluated by a panel of Global Health Task Force members (HCOM & HSP Faculty & Staff) and scored considering grammar and punctuation, clarity of ideas, overall content, and relevance to the topic.
 We highly suggest that you have a faculty member or advisor review your essay prior to submission.